 • Face injuries

-How to Prove Liability in a Dog Bite Case
+How Can a Dog Bite Lawyer Can Prove Liability in a Dog Attack Case?

-In order to prove that the dog bite was the owner’s responsibility, the injured persons lawyer will have to demonstrate:
+In order to prove that the dog bite was the owner’s responsibility, the injured persons dog bite lawyer will have to demonstrate:

 • That the dog was known to be vicious or aggressive or that it had attacked a person before.